Rays vs. Guardians Player Props Betting Odds

 Franco Stats

-- Franco will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .600 with a triple, two home runs, two walks and four RBI.
+- Franco has recorded a base hit in six games in a row.
+In his last 10 outings he is batting .425 with a triple, five home runs, four walks and 10 RBI.

 Franco Recent Games